Skip to main content

 About this employer

-The cases primarily involve Wrongful Termination (6 of 22), Discrimination (6 of 22), Breach of Contract (5 of 22).
+The published opinions primarily involve Discrimination (6 of 20), Wrongful Termination (5 of 20), Breach of Contract (5 of 20).
 Browse the linked claim hubs for outcome statistics and other employers facing the same allegations.
-Wrongful Termination, Discrimination and Breach of Contract.
+Discrimination, Wrongful Termination and Breach of Contract.

 Applicable statutes referenced across these rulings include: GINA (42 U.S.C. §§ 2000ff – 2000ff-11) — Title II of the Genetic Information Nondiscrimination Act (GINA) prohibits employers from using genetic information in making employment decisions, restricts employers from requesting, requiring, or purchasing genetic information, and strictly limits the disclosure of genetic information.
-ADA (42 U.S.C. §§ 12111-12117) — The Americans with Disabilities Act (ADA) prohibits discrimination against qualified individuals with disabilities in all aspects of employment.
-See the GINA, ADA reference pages for filing deadlines, employee thresholds, and remedies.
-GINA and ADA.
+See the GINA reference page for filing deadlines, employee thresholds, and remedies.
+GINA.

 Defendant Win